developersCradle/java-web-dev-soap-rest-api/API and Web Service Introduction/Section 04/README.md

-# Section 03: Web Services.
+# Section 04: HTTP.

-Web Services.
+HTTP.

 # What I learned.

+# 10. Introduction to HTTP.